benlue/soar/README.md

     	// 'list' is the query result
     });

 _soar.sqlTempalte(tableName)_ takes a table name as its input and returns a **SQL Template** object.
-With a SQL template, you can add columns, set query conditions and specify addtional options.
-Most SQL template methods would return the template object itself, so you can chain funcion calls such that SQL queries can be composed succintly.
+With SQL templates, you can add columns, set query conditions and specify addtional options.
+Most SQL template functions will return the template object itself, so you can chain funcion calls such that SQL queries can be composed succintly.

 <a name="dynamicAPI"></a>
 #### API